graphsense/graphsense-setup/README.md

 ```

 The REST service will be accessible at `0.0.0.0:REST_PORT`. `REST_PORT` is
-configured through the .env file.
+configured through the `.env` file.

 TODO user management

 ### Dashboard

-Edit the `.env` file and build and start the service
+Edit the `.env` file and build and start the service:

 ```
 docker-compose build